The Best Restaurants In Victoria guide image

 OpenTable logo

 Whether you’re an MP or a proud tartan enthusiast, Boisdale is the restaurant for you.
 If you’re not either of those but are on the lookout for great steak or live music near Victoria station, then Boisdale will also work.
-An old-school Scottish restaurant that serves haggis, whole grilled lobsters, and hefty slabs of prime ribeye, the dining room here can feel a little serious at times, so for a more raucous time head for their downstairs bar.
+The old-school Scottish restaurant serves haggis, whole grilled lobsters, and hefty slabs of prime rib-eye.
+Know that the dining room can feel a little serious, so for a more raucous time head for their downstairs bar.
 They have live jazz every night of the week, oysters delivered straight to your table, and classic drinks you can swirl in time with the music.
-They also have a cigar terrace, so if Cubans are your thing – hey, we don’t know what you’re into – you’re also in luck.
+They also have a cigar terrace if Cubans are your thing.

-Bleecker started as a market stall, but all of London’s carnivores were happy when they opened a bricks-and-mortar spot in Victoria.
-The double cheeseburger here is one of the best in London, but there are other even meatier options, just in case you really hate your cardiologist.
-It has good milkshakes, a few good craft beers in the fridge, and a couple of counters where you can sit and eat.
+Bleecker started as a market stall, but all of London’s carnivores were happy when they opened bricks-and-mortar spots.
+The double cheeseburger is one of the best in London, but there are other even meatier options to appeal to your most carnivorous instincts.
+It has good milkshakes, a nice selection of craft beers in the fridge, and a couple of counters for you to sit and eat at.
 Simple, easy, meat cravings covered.

-Before Victoria became synonymous with carbon dioxide emissions and chain sushi restaurants, there was once a time, long ago, when it was associated with a certain level of affluence.
-The Queen does live around here, after all.
-The Goring hotel is a fitting throwback to this era, and so is its lovely dining room, which serves modern takes on old-world British dishes like lobster omelette and Hereford beef short rib.
-You can expect all the trappings of a traditional fine dining joint—set menus, silver service, petits fours—and lunch is a good way to make the most of it.
-It’s a good shout for treating your parents or friends from out of town, especially when you factor in the Goring’s bar and afternoon tea service.
+Before Victoria became synonymous with carbon dioxide emissions and chain sushi restaurants, it was associated with a certain level of affluence.
+Buckingham Palace is a diamond's throw from here, after all.
+The Goring hotel is a fitting throwback to this era, and so is its lovely dining room which serves modern takes on old-world British dishes like lobster omelette and Hereford beef short rib.
+You can expect all the trappings of a traditional fine dining joint—silver service, petits fours—and lunch is a good way to make the most of it.
+It’s a good shout for treating your parents or friends from out of town, especially when you factor in the Goring’s bar and excellent afternoon tea service.

 Chase Sapphire Card Ad